-UNM enlists high-tech robot to disinfect the PIT
+UNM enlists high-tech robot to disinfect the Pit

 ALBUQUERQUE, N.M.
-(KRQE) – More than 8,000 fans were back in the pit last night to cheer the Lobo men’s basketball team to their first win of the season.
-That means there were more than 16,000hands touching everything.
-So before the next home game, the University of New Mexico wants to make sure everything is all cleaned up.
-UNM is enlisting a high-tech robot and to disinfect the pit to keep fans safe.
+(KRQE) – More than 8,000 fans were back in the Pit Wednesday night to cheer the Lobo men’s basketball team to their first win of the season.
+That means there were more than 16,000 hands touching everything.
+So before the next home game, the University of New Mexico wants to make sure everything is all cleaned up by enlisting a high-tech robot to disinfect the Pit and keep fans safe.

 Story Continues Below